Skip to content

 According to Microsoft, 32 (0x20) is ERROR_SHARING_VIOLATION, the Windows error for a process that can’t access a file because another process is using it; the definition appears in Microsoft’s system error table.
 That is why 0x80070020 behaves like a file-in-use Windows Update failure.
 The most common causes are:

-- Antivirus real-time scanning - Security software locking update files (60% of cases)
+• Antivirus real-time scanning - Security software locking update files (the most common cause)

-- Corrupted Windows Update components - Broken BITS or Windows Update service (20% of cases)
+• Corrupted Windows Update components - Broken BITS or Windows Update service

-- Background processes - Programs accessing update files during installation (15% of cases)
+• Background processes - Programs accessing update files during installation

-- Corrupted system files - Damaged Windows files preventing updates (5% of cases)
+• Corrupted system files - Damaged Windows files preventing updates

-We tested all four scenarios.
-Antivirus software, backup tools, and other background scanners caused the error most consistently.
+Across all four scenarios, antivirus software, backup tools, and other background scanners trigger the error most consistently.
 The practical fix follows the same sharing-violation meaning in Microsoft’s system error table: close or pause the application that may be using the update files, then try the operation again.

 #Fix 1: Disable Antivirus Temporarily

-This fixes 60% of error 0x80070020 cases.
+This fixes many error 0x80070020 cases.
 Antivirus real-time scanning locks Windows Update files, preventing installation.

 Right-click your antivirus icon in the system tray and select Disable protection or Pause protection for 15 minutes.
 Then go to Settings > Windows Update > Check for updates and try installing updates again.

-We tested this on a desktop with Norton 360 that showed error 0x80070020 every time.
-After disabling Norton for 15 minutes, Windows 11 23H2 updates installed successfully.
+On many systems where security suites like Norton 360 lock update files, pausing the antivirus for 15 minutes lets Windows 11 23H2 updates install successfully.
 PCRisk’s error fix guide also identifies antivirus interference as the most common cause of 0x80070020 errors.

 Important: Re-enable your antivirus after updates complete.
 Add Windows Update to the antivirus exclusion list to prevent future issues.